aktran321/incident-response/Powershell-Suspicious-Web-Request.md

 - Group all alerts into a single Incident per 24 hours
 - Stop running query after alert is generated (24 hours)

-After the alerts creation, awhile later an incident arises.
+# Incident
+The above alert was triggered, causing the creation of an incident in Microsoft Sentinel.

 ![incident](/images-sus/incident.png)